noahlange/gecs/README.md

 Queries return collections of entities based on a user's request.
 The results of queries are typed exactly like the ordinary entity's `$` property, so you'll have access to each of the components you've requested in your query—and nothing more.

-Queries consist of one or more "steps," each corresponding to a different type of search—by components, tags, IDs or entities.
+Queries consist of one or more "steps," each corresponding to a different type of query— components, tags, IDs or entities.

 ```typescript
 const q1 = world.query.components(A, B);